Asyix/picknpic/README.md

 5 - once the branch is merged, go back to rule 2

 ## How to properly commit
-Your commit messsage should strictly follow these principles :\ **For added functionalities :** "feat : <brief and clear description>"\
+Your commit messsage should strictly follow these principles\
+**For added functionalities :** "feat : <brief and clear description>"\
 **For modified/fixed functionalities :** "fix : <brief and clear description>"\
 **If there currently are bugs in the code :** "bug/issues : <clear description>"